PagerDuty/incident-response-docs/docs/before/different_roles.md

     * Any key callouts either during the call or at the ending review (Example: "Note: (Bob B) We should have a better way to determine stuck locks.")

 ### Who are they?
-Anyone can act as a scribe during an incident, and are chosen by the Incident Commander at the start of the call.
+Anyone can act as a Scribe during an incident, and are chosen by the Incident Commander at the start of the call.
 Typically the Deputy will act as the Scribe, but that doesn't necessarily need to happen, and for larger incidents may not be possible.

 ### How can I become one?
 Follow our [Scribe training guide](/training/scribe.md), and then notify the Incident Commanders that you would like to be considered for scribing for the next incident.